 You can’t figure out where you’re going until you know where you are, so the first thing you should do is take stock.
 “Think of yourself as a project,” recommends Jeanne Patti, a career coach who advises clients on career mapping.
 “Conduct a discovery of yourself, and think of this as the most important collection of ‘data’ you will have in your career,” she recommends.
 Take some time to write down what you see as your best skills, traits, passions, and talents.
 Understand what excites you and makes you feel engaged.
 According to Patti, this should be your framework for all of the other steps you take to build your career map moving forward.

 The best thing about charting your own course?
 You get to make all of the decisions.
-“Your career map is completely up to you,” emphasizes Heather Monahan, a career expert.
+“Your career map is completely up to you,” emphasizes Heather Monahan, a career expert, and best-selling author.
 The timing, scope, and end goal are totally customizable.
 It can also be helpful to both long- and short-term objectives when putting together your map, or even just focus on one or the other.
 “If you are clear that you want to own your own company by the time you are 35, then you need to create a map that will get you there.
-If you are clear that you want to advance into management in your current role then, you can start with a smaller map to get your first management position,” Monahan says.
+If you are clear that you want to advance into management in your current role, then you can start with a smaller map to get your first management position,” Monahan says.

 Equally important is figuring out what your goals are not.
 “Take an assessment of your priorities and see if any fall in the category of habits,” Patti advises.
-“Habits are those things are you doing because others (parents, teachers, bosses) have pointed you in that direction, not because you like them.
-Clear your list of these habits and instead focus on what things are you doing because you love to do them.”
+“Habits are those things that you are doing because others (parents, teachers, bosses) have pointed you in that direction, not because you like them.
+Clear your list of these habits and instead focus on the things you are doing because you love to do them.”

 Make Things Manageable